ranjodh-kaur/PPS_2022/2221025/program3.md

-## Program 3 :  Write a program to write username password
+## Program 3 :  Write a program to write username roll no

 ```C
 #include<stdio.h>